coreinfrastructure/best-practices-badge/doc/design.md

 ### Turbolinks

+At one time we used Turbolinks, and we've tried to re-enable it, but we've currently disabled it.
+Here's a discussion of why we would like to use Turbolinks but do not.

 [Turbolinks](https://github.com/turbolinks/turbolinks)
 is a performance enhancer designed to make
 "navigating your web application faster".
-Turbolinks often used in Rails applications, because it's intended to provide "the performance benefits of a single-page application without the added complexity of a client-side JavaScript framework."
+Turbolinks is often used in Rails applications, because it's intended to provide "the performance benefits of a single-page application without the added complexity of a client-side JavaScript framework."

-We currently use Turbolinks (we used it, removed it, and are now using it again).
+While our website works reasonably well without Turbolinks, users *like* high-performing websites.
+In August 2019 we found that some of our bigger pages dropped from 1100msec without Turbolinks to 700msec with Turbolinks
+(from request to completed paint).
+Using Turbolinks supports security or privacy conscious users who disable client-side JavaScript, while also providing faster response for those users who have client-side JavaScript enabled.

+In theory, enabling Turbolinks is easy:

+* In `Gemfile` add `turbolinks` as a library
+* In `app/assets/javascripts/application.js` add
+  `//= require turbolinks`
+* In `app/assets/javascripts/project-form.js` replace
+  `$(document).ready(function() {` with
+  `document.addEventListener('turbolinks:load', function() {`
+  (our ready event resets everything and does not presume a clean pristine starting environment, so it works just fine with `turbolinks:load`).

-The key challenge with using Turbolinks is that you need to modify your application to work properly with turbolinks.
+A key challenge with using Turbolinks is that you need to modify your application to work properly with turbolinks.
 [Turbolinks breaks $(document).ready](http://guides.rubyonrails.org/working_with_javascript_in_rails.html#page-change-events)
 (an extremely common construct)